BreatheCodeRepeat/savings-bank-account/readme.md

 ## Responses

-The response send back by the server contains and status code and a message that the user will see in frontend.
+The response send back by the server contains status code and a message that the user will see in frontend.

 A response has the following format